efr-essakhan/pepfeature/README.md

 [Documentation underconstruction]

-Download pepfeature folder from this repo.
+You can:
+pip install Pepfeature

+Hard dependancies:

+-pandas
+-numpy
+-setuptools
+-openpyxl

 You can use the pepfeature/examples.py script as a playing field.

-Make sure you have the modules pandas and numpy installed.

 (Tested on python 3.8)